 His work is held in numerous private and public collections including The National Museum & Galleries of Wales, The Derek Williams Trust, The Contemporary Art Society of Wales, A Fundacion Casa Museo ‘A Solaina’ de Pilono, Spain and Contemporary Art Society of Britain (Tom Bendhem Bequest), America, Australia, China, Holland, Hong Kong, Kuwait, Mexico, Switzerland, Taiwan and The United Arab Emirates.

 Burns completed his PhD Shadow into Parent Light: Beyond Pembrokeshire, beyond Landscape in 2011.
 Publications include Glimpse including essays by Mel Gooding, Tony Curtis, Sally Moss and Anne Price-Owen; 2012.
 Into Painting by David Alston and Mel Gooding published by Seren in 2008.

-Brendan Burns will exhibit a new body of work at ARTIS Gallery later this year.
+Brendan Burns will exhibit a new body of work at ARTIS Gallery in 2021.
 For more information, please contact the Gallery.

 Flow & Pulse, Rosenberg & Co, New York.

 Blouin Art.
 Flow & Pulse, by Archana Khare-Ghose.
 Rosenberg & Co.